grrowl/everyonesplaylist/README.md

 ## to do

-* client should set `window.location.search = ''` if the api authorizes the
-  callback params; it'll reload the page and do a subsequent api auth request but i don't care ╮ (. ❛ ᴗ ❛.) ╭

-* it would be nice to implement redux and a simple router so the ui can actually progress. just on the client. serve index.html for all matching requests (add them to routes.js)
+* it would be nice to implement redux and a simple router so the ui can actually progress. just on the client. serve index.html for all matching requests (add them to routes.js) (gotta finish redux)

+* getPlaylists in experiements return max 20 results. need to implement paging

 * ~~`req.callbackParams` will be set as long as there's things in the URL, but those params will only work for one auth -- we need to redirect the user back